Adoption Process

 On average indoor cats live 10 year longer than their outdoor counterparts.
 By keeping your cat indoors you are preventing them from contracting diseases or parasites, being hit by cars, being subjected to animal cruelty, being attacked by other feral or wild animals, or ingesting toxins and poisons.

-NO Declawing
+No Declawing